-If needed, specific cores for the Charm++ PEs (processing elements) and communication threads (on all SMP builds and on multicore builds when the +commthread option is specified) can be set by adding the +pemap and (if needed) +commap options with lists of core sets in the form "lower[-upper[:stride[.run]]][,...]".
+If needed, specific cores for the Charm++ PEs (processing elements) and communication threads (on SMP builds) can be set by adding the +pemap and (if needed) +commap options with lists of core sets in the form "lower[-upper[:stride[.run]]][,...]".
 A single number identifies a particular core.
 Two numbers separated by a dash identify an inclusive range (lower bound and upper bound).
 If they are followed by a colon and another number (a stride), that range will be stepped through in increments of the additional number.
 Within each stride, a dot followed by a run will indicate how many cores to use from that starting point.
 For example, the sequence 0-8:2,16,20-24 includes cores 0, 2, 4, 6, 8, 16, 20, 21, 22, 23, 24.
 On a 4-way quad-core system three cores from each socket would be 0-15:4.3 if cores on the same chip are numbered consecutively.
 There is no need to repeat cores for each node in a run as they are reused in order.